boazbk/tcs/lec_06a_universality.md

 ## Universality: A NAND++ interpreter in NAND++

-Like a NAND program, a NAND++ or a NAND<< program is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
+Like a NAND-CIRC program, a NAND++ or a NAND<< program is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
 We will spell out the exact details of representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
 What is crucial is that we can use such representation to evaluate any program.
 That is, we prove the following theorem:

 > # {.theorem title="Universality of NAND++" #univnandppnoneff}
-There is a NAND++ program $U$ that computes the partial function $EVAL:\{0,1\}^* \rightarrow \{0,1\}^*$ defined as follows:
+There is a NAND-TM program $U$ that computes the partial function $EVAL:\{0,1\}^* \rightarrow \{0,1\}^*$ defined as follows:
 $$
 EVAL(P,x)=P(x)
 $$
-for strings $P,x$ such that $P$ is a valid representation of a NAND++ program which produces an output on $x$.
+for strings $P,x$ such that $P$ is a valid representation of a NAND-TM program which produces an output on $x$.
 Moreover, for every input $x\in \{0,1\}^*$  on which $P$ does not halt,   $U(P,x)$ does not halt as well.

-This is a stronger notion than the universality we proved for NAND, in the sense that we show a _single_ universal  NAND++ program $U$ that can evaluate _all_ NAND programs, including those that have more lines than the lines in $U$.
+This is a stronger notion than the universality we proved for NAND, in the sense that we show a _single_ universal  NAND-TM program $U$ that can evaluate _all_ NAND-CIRC programs, including those that have more lines than the lines in $U$.
 In particular, $U$ can even be used to evaluate itself!
 This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counterintuitive phenomena in computing.

-Because we can easily transform a NAND<< program into a NAND++ program, this means that even the seemingly "weaker" NAND++ programming language is powerful enough to simulate NAND<< programs.
+Because we can easily transform a NAND<< program into a NAND-TM program, this means that even the seemingly "weaker" NAND-TM programming language is powerful enough to simulate NAND<< programs.
 Indeed, as we already alluded to before, NAND++ is powerful enough to simulate also all other standard programming languages such as  Python, C, Lisp, etc.

-### Representing NAND++ programs as strings
+### Representing NAND-TM programs as strings

-Before we can prove  [univnandppnoneff](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND++ programs.
+Before we can prove  [univnandppnoneff](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND-TM programs.
-As mentioned above,  simply representing the program as a string using ASCII or UTF-8 encoding  will work just fine, but we will use a somewhat more convenient and concrete representation, which is the natural generalization of the "list of triples" representation for NAND programs.
+As mentioned above,  simply representing the program as a string using ASCII or UTF-8 encoding  will work just fine, but we will use a somewhat more convenient and concrete representation, which is the natural generalization of the "list of triples" representation for NAND-CIRC programs.
 We will assume that all variables are of the form `foo_##` where `foo` is an identifier and  `##` is some number or the index `i`.
 If a variable `foo` does not have an index then we add the index zero to it.
 We represent an instruction of the form